-Harvard Kennedy School will host the next PPLC on February 8-11, 2018 to inspire talented and driven first- and second-year undergraduate students like you to pursue careers in public policy and become future leaders in:
+Harvard Kennedy School will host the next PPLC in February 2019 to inspire talented and driven first- and second-year undergraduate students like you to pursue careers in public policy and become future leaders in:

 - Nongovernmental organizations

 At the PPLC, you will have the chance to experience what it’s like to study public policy in a graduate school environment.
 You will also learn about possible fellowship and scholarship opportunities that could help fund your graduate studies.